Assistant Professor of Old Testament

 Growing up in the Cleveland, Ohio area, Dr. Koepf Taylor began to assist with teaching Sunday School at the age of 10.
 At the age of 14 she had her own Sunday School class and began writing her own curriculum which came naturally to her.
 Her first position after her undergraduate work was as Director of Children and Youth Ministries at Second Congregational Church in Greenwich, Connecticut where she created both Sunday School and vacation bible school curricula.
 Having felt a call to become ordained led her to Union Theological Seminary in New York City.
 At Union, she initiated and taught a course on ways to fully integrate children into the life of congregations.
 While at Union, Dr. Koepf Taylor realized her call was to academic ministry.
 “Seminaries need people who are interested in and focused on children in order for the church to survive.”

 Dr. Koepf Taylor is an ordained minister in the United Church of Christ.
-She and her spouse, Julie Taylor, have a son, Gordy.
+She and her spouse, Julie Taylor, have two sons, Gordy and Kai.

 Toll Free: 877-642-5931